 A router’s configuration can make or break your VoIP call quality and experience.
-There are business-class routers that are specifically engineered to handle VoIP traffic (see The 7 Best Routers for Business VoIP Systems for a list).
+There are business-class routers that are specifically engineered to handle VoIP traffic.
 Although small businesses can definitely benefit from small business routers, many will end up using the same routers that home users buy.
 And these businesses are using these routers for their business VoIP needs.

 While a router purchased from Best Buy may not be the ideal hardware to manage business data traffic, many of the newer consumer routers are quite powerful.
 Many of them also have options in their management interfaces for optimizing VoIP.
 If you are shopping for a router for home office or business, your budget only allows for a consumer router (usually at a sub-$200 price) and you intend to use the router for bandwidth-consuming purposes such as VoIP, Video conferencing, there are some considerations to know before you buy.